 Because the Fund invests in Portfolio Funds, a Shareholder's investment in the Fund will be affected by the investment policies and decisions of the Portfolio Fund Manager of each Portfolio Fund in direct proportion to the amount of Fund assets that are invested in each Portfolio Fund.
 The Fund's net asset value may fluctuate in response to, among other things, various market and economic factors related to the markets in which the Portfolio Funds invest and the financial condition and prospects of issuers in which the Portfolio Funds invest.
 Certain risks related to the investment strategies and techniques utilized by the Portfolio Fund Managers are described under "INVESTMENT RELATED RISKS" above.
 The success of the Fund depends upon the ability of the Portfolio Fund Managers to develop and implement strategies that achieve their investment objectives.
-Shareholders will not have an opportunity to evaluate the specific investments made by the Portfolio Fund Managers, or the terms of any such investments.
-In addition, the Portfolio Fund Managers could materially alter their investment strategies from time to time without notice to the Fund.
+Shareholders will not have an opportunity to evaluate the specific investments made by the Portfolio Fund Managers could materially alter their investment strategies from time to time without notice to the Fund.
 There can be no assurance that the Portfolio Fund Managers will be able to select or implement successful strategies or achieve their respective investment objectives.